Global Citizenship Education

 Solidarity not charity: It’s important to instill a sense of solidarity in our students, to stand with people as fellow human beings with whom we can collaborate, instead of seeing people as ‘charity cases’ and resorting to fundraising as the only action to ‘help’.
 Making connections with how our lifestyles and behaviours can impact the world’s people and planet is a good place to start.

 Respect for self: In a just and democratic society, respect for self is central to the flourishing of well being of both the individual and the wider community.
 Respecting oneself brings both the capacity to act autonomously and be self-motivated.
-It is an essential pre-requisite to have respect and concern for others
+It is an essential prerequisite to have respect and concern for others.

-A sense of social responsibility and belonging: In a society geared to the general well being of all, it is essential to develop a commitment to social responsibility – without shying away from a critical examination of power relationships, privilege and traditions.
+A sense of social responsibility and belonging: In a society geared to the general wellbeing of all, it is essential to develop a commitment to social responsibility – without shying away from a critical examination of power relationships, privilege and traditions.
 Such a disposition to social responsibility should also entail a commitment to social justice and the sustainable use of the environment, where we all feel collectively part of our global enterprise as a result of common purpose, rather than personal self-interest.

 “Students’ opinions changed about refugees and the role Ireland is playing in the treatment of refugees both here and abroad.
 Many students said they ‘disliked’ the way Ireland was treating refugees.
 Students felt that people should be treated equally and afforded the same rights as everyone else.”